ART & ORGANISM

 ART is considered as “CONSTRUCTIVE” and “RECEPTIVE” and we seek to use biology as a way of better understanding the nature, nurture, and expression of creativity and of perception.

-BIOLOGY emphasizes the causes and consequences of behavior utilizing the heuristic of “DEEP ETHOLOGY” (mnemonic for Development, Ecology, Evolution, and Physiology)
+BIOLOGY emphasizing the causes and consequences of behavior utilizes the heuristic of “DEEP ETHOLOGY” (mnemonic for Development, Ecology, Evolution, and Physiology)

 Our engagement of topics is creative in that once a key idea is firmly grounded, it functions as a home-base for free exploration–you are encouraged to digress and map the connections in your mind.

 ELEMENTS of CONTENT – another slightly expanded view emphasizing what we try to do:

 First, OBSERVE and DESCRIBE phenomena, ideas, narratives, whatever, and consider mindfully from different perspectives: